 Applications which are submitted with documentation which is not authentic and cannot be verified will be withdrawn, in line with the University’s Postgraduate Admissions Policy.

 If you meet all the admission requirements for your chosen course of study, you will receive an unconditional offer letter which you may use as evidence that you have been accepted on to the course.

 1. Students with Disabilities

-The Student Guidance Centre offers a range of services designed to enhance the student experience at Queen’s.
+The One Elmwood Student Centre offers a range of services designed to enhance the student experience at Queen’s.
 It provides a single point of contact for students to access high quality information, advice and guidance from specially-trained University staff from pre-application through to career, employability and skills planning.
-More information about the individual services is available on the Queen’s University website at: http://www.qub.ac.uk/directorates/sgc/
+More information about the individual services is available on the Queen’s University website at: https://www.qub.ac.uk/students/one-elmwood/.

 3. English Language Requirement